 Linn von Engelbrechten

-Junior Analyst
+Analyst

+In addition to her applied work, Linn has a solid background in economic theory, in particular public economics.
 Having studied Public Policy at the Hertie School in Berlin, Linn also has a solid understanding of public policy and legal reasoning.
-As part of her studies she participated in the Jessup, the largest international moot court competition in the world, inter alia winning the German rounds with her team.
-Moreover, Linn has over two years of experience working in and with the public sector.
-She worked at the German Federal Ministry of Labour and Social Affairs and a public sector consultancy PD in Berlin.
-She also interned with KPMG, and DIW, where she provided empirical research support regarding a project on statistical methods of estimating rent price indices.
+Notably, she represented her institution in the Jessup, the world’s largest international moot court competition, where her team emerged as the winner of the German rounds.
+Moreover, Linn has over two years of experience working in the public sector.
+She worked at the German Federal Ministry of Labour and Social Affairs and for a renowned public sector consultancy in Berlin.
+She also interned with a large international consultancy firm and the DIW, providing empirical research support for a project on statistical methods of estimating rent price indices.

 As a native German speaker, she is also fluent in English and has a basic knowledge of Spanish.